 Four Loco: NHL plays 4 OT playoff games in crazy night

-Washington Capitals goalie Braden Holtby looks on as the Toronto Maple Leafs celebrate the game-winning goal during overtime in Game 3 of an NHL Stanley Cup first-round playoff series in Toronto on Monday, April 17, 2017.
-Ottawa Senators right wing Bobby Ryan, top, celebrates after his game-winning goal off Boston Bruins goalie Tuukka Rask during overtime in Game 3 of a first-round NHL hockey playoff series in Boston, Monday, April 17, 2017.
+Toronto Maple Leafs players celebrate Tyler Bozak's game-winning goal against the Washington Capitals during overtime in Game 3 of an NHL Stanley Cup first-round playoff series in Toronto on Monday, April 17, 2017.

 Add your comments below